Birth of Carlo Bugatti

-The pinnacle of Bugatti race car manufacturing was the 2.3-litre, twin-cam Type 51.
+The pinnacle of Bugatti race car manufacturing was the 2.3-liter, twin-cam Type 51.
 The new race car was supposed to have been launched in 1930, but it wasn’t until the 1931 season that it finally appeared.
 The only differences from the Type 35B were the angled valves on the cylinder block, the two overhead camshafts, the one-piece wheels, which were more stable than the Type 35 and no longer had removable rims, and, on the outside, the lower-set inlet manifold pressure relief valve outlet on the bonnet and the twin fuel caps.

 Third Monaco Grand Prix victory

 Louis Chiron, born in Monaco and one of the most famous and successful Bugatti racing drivers, won in a newly developed Bugatti Type 51.

 Factory team debut at Le Mans

 In 1931, Chiron and Varzi (car no. 4), Divo and Bouriat (no. 5) and Conelli and Rost (no. 6) entered the 24 Hours of Le Mans.
 The Type 50 cars had an engine displacement of 4,972 cm³ and a power output of 275 PS at 4,500 rpm.
 The regulations stipulated that any car with a displacement of over 1,500 cm3 had to have four seats.
 The bodies were lined with black artificial leather.
 The Bugattis raced in black, because Ettore Bugatti had fallen out with the top motorsport authorities again and consequently did not want to race in the French racing color of blue.